harryalexanderdunn/local-airflow-docker/README.md

 * Install just.
 Just is built using the Rust programming language ([just git repo](https://github.com/casey/just)).
 There are installation instructions in the repo.
 We have found the most success using `cargo`.
 To install cargo you can use [rustup](https://rustup.rs/) to install the rust toolchain (which cargo is a part of).
+You will also need to run `sudo apt install build-essential` this is to ensure you have a C linker installed.
-Once cargo is installed you can run `cargo install just`.
+Once cargo is installed (ensure you follow the last command for setup `. "$HOME/.cargo/env"`) you can run cargo install just

 ### Copy the Airflow & Just code